SacredData/hyperwav/README.md

 buffer, on S3 as a remote cloud URI, or as a file on the local file system.
 This means it is functional on local offline-first client applications, server-side applications, and web apps all from one codebase.
+### Design
+#### Mono WAV Only
+There were several factors influencing the decision to support only mono WAV data.
+Most notably, the Web Audio API's `AudioBuffer.getChannelData()` method, as its name suggests, loads audio data one channel at a time.
+Wavecore audio data can therefore be easily loaded inline with that method, querying it for specific data ranges before having to allocate buffer resources.

+By forcing all Wavecores to be mono-first, we also enable different processing to occur on each channel of audio without worrying about data interleaving.
 ### Functionality
 #### Create Operations
 - [x] Create new Wavecore with no inputs